privatenumber/resolve-pkg-maps/README.md

 }
 ```

 Node.js's implementation [picks the first valid path (without attempting to resolve it)](https://github.com/nodejs/node/issues/44282#issuecomment-1220151715) and throws an error if it can't be resolved.
-Node.js's fallback array is designed for [forward compatibility with features](https://github.com/jkrems/proposal-pkg-exports/#:~:text=providing%20forwards%20compatiblitiy%20for%20new%20features) (e.g. protocols) that can be immediately/inexpensively validated:
+Node.js's fallback array is designed for [forward compatibility with features](https://github.com/jkrems/proposal-pkg-exports/#:~:text=providing%20forwards%20compatiblitiy%20for%20new%20features) (e.g. protocols) that can be syntactically validated:

 ```json5
 {